-It is said that a third of the world population go to bed hungry.
+It is said that a third of the world`s population go to bed hungry.
 With the global population now 6 billion, it is estimated it will be 9 billion in twenty years.
-If we don’t act on pollution and environment, the population could quickly go down to five billion with mass famine and disease.
+If we donít act on pollution and the environment, the population could quickly go down to five billion with mass famine and disease.

-Whilst supermarkets promote cheap food, this is short-term gain, now Eastern Europe have joined the E.U. we may find with cheap labour and unused land in the East, the West will be getting even cheaper food.
+Whilst supermarkets promote cheap food, this is short-term gain, Since Eastern Europe has joined the E.U. we find, with cheap labour and unused land in the East, the West will be getting even cheaper food.
 British farms will be unable to continue in food production, the countryside will become bramble and rabbits.
-When wages and values rise in Eastern Europe, food in West Europe will become expensive, the people will say why don’t we grow food here?
-But there won’t be anyone left to grow it unless we take a long-term view.
+When wages and values rise in Eastern Europe, food in Western Europe will become expensive, and the people will say; why donít we grow food here?
+Sadly there wonít be anyone left to grow food, unless we take a long-term view now.

 One solution is to create small farms that one can enjoy and create employment.
-Instead of paying set aside or countryside stewardship, the money could be used to help create new local produce i.e. cheese, a smokery, cutting room for meat, bakery, local pies etc. Local milk diary and egg suppliers, free range poultry for egg and meats, fruit storage, freezers for storage, energy crops should be grown.
+Instead of paying set-aside or countryside stewardship.
+The money could be used to help create new local produce i.e. cheese, a smokery, cutting room for meat, bakery, local pies etc. Local milk dairy and egg suppliers, free range poultry for egg and meats, fruit storage, freezers for storage, and energy crops should be grown.

-It would be better for 10 farmers to have 40 cows each, than to have one farmer with a few hundred.
-Animals would have better care and attention.
+It would be better for 10 farmers to have 40 cows each, rather than to have one farmer with a few hundred; Animals would have better care and attention.

 Farmers who have no charge on their land are paying high rents for short term lettings so the price is spread over the whole.
 If they were paying a yearly charge they may not be so keen.
-The young farmer can’t bid on fair ground.
-In order to encourage more family farms we should introduce a land tax.
+The young farmer canít bid on fair ground.
+In order to encourage more family farms we should introduce a land tax for those who farm a large acreage.
 The following table suggests a guideline as to rental value; English rates:-

 Grade One - £50 per acre